m-alcu/m-alcu.github.io/_posts/2019-10-14-keras-example-pamela.markdown

 import matplotlib.pyplot as plt
 ```

-2. Get image from the same folder
+2.Get image from the same folder

 ```python
 from PIL import Image